NATM Video Contest

 NATA Research & Education Foundation Scholarships

 The NATA Foundation Scholarship Program, which is managed by the Scholarship Committee, awards undergraduate, master’s and doctoral scholarships.
 The number of scholarships varies annually (from 50 to 75), with the amount of the award currently $2,300 per scholarship.
 Scholarship funding is secured through a variety of sources, including the organization’s endowment program, as well as through corporate and individual support.
-Scholarship winners are awarded during the Pinky Newell Scholarship and Student Leadership Breakfast at the NATA convention.
+Scholarship winners are awarded during the Pinky Newell Scholarship & Student Leadership Reception at the NATA convention.

 CAATE Accredited Educational Programs